Senate showdown: Lawmakers in spotlight on SCOTUS nominee after RBG's death

 There's just 45 days before the election and 106 days until the current Senate term runs out on Jan.
 3.

-Since 1975, the average time it takes between presidential nomination and Senate confirmation of a Supreme Court justice is 67 days.
+Since 1975, the average time it takes between presidential nomination and Senate confirmation of a Supreme Court justice is about 70 days.
 So it's possible for a Senate confirmation to occur, but it likely will be during the lame-duck session after the election is settled.

 AOC SAYS GINSBURG'S DEATH SHOULD 'RADICALIZE' DEMS: 'I NEED YOU TO BE READY'